Be honest, you were waiting for the parmesan sauce recipe, right? 😃

 The quantities I have indicated in the ingredient list are for one bowl, or a couple of small appetizer bowls.

-First prepare the béchamel:
+First, prepare the béchamel:

-Cook, stirring constantly, until the béchamel thickens.
+Cook, stirring continuously, until the béchamel thickens.

-When the béchamel is ready, add the grated parmesan, stir, and the Parmesan sauce is ready.
+When the béchamel is ready, add the grated parmesan, stir, and the parmesan sauce is ready.

-Very simple, isn’t it?
+Very simple, right?

-How to use Parmesan sauce:
+How to use the parmesan sauce:

-– 24, 30, and 40-month aged parmesan all report the same amount of salt on the labels: 1.6 g
+– Parmesan aged 24, 30, and 40 months shows the same salt amount on all three labels: 1.6 g

 – Grana (over 16 months): salt 1.5 g